galhev/Featuretools/README.md

 # Featuretools
-Easy preprocessing and feature engineering using Featuretools and Sklearn-Pandas
+An easy preprocessing and feature engineering tool using Featuretools and Sklearn-Pandas packages

 The completed code for this tutorial about an auto-feature-engineering: